nezakoo/FTL-practice-task/README.md

 `ansible-galaxy collection install -r ./ansible/collection_requirements.yml`

 1. To create the infrastructure you will need to export the AWS keys to your shell env
 2. Also you will need to generate the ssh keypair for the access to the instance `ssh-keygen FTL-app-key`
-3. Make sure that the key has the correct path in key_pair.tf
+3. Make sure that the key has the correct path in `key_pair.tf`
+4. Make sure that Subnet for SSH for the Security Group in `network.tf` is correct
-4. Run `terraform apply in terraform folder`
+5. Run `terraform apply in terraform folder`
-5. Run `ansible-playbook playbook.yaml -i ./inventory/aws_ec2.yaml -l tag_Application_application -u ubuntu --key ../../FTL-app-key`
+6. Run `ansible-playbook playbook.yaml -i ./inventory/aws_ec2.yaml -l tag_Application_application -u ubuntu --key ../../FTL-app-key`